pact2023/pact2023.github.io/src/index.md

 	- Maintain an undergraduate or graduate student status as of the submission deadline.
-- SRC allows parallel submissions of full papers in other conferences, as long as they abide by self-plagiarism rules (e.g., at least 30% of both the SRC abstract and the other publication is unique).
+- SRC allows parallel submissions of full papers in other conferences, as long as they abide by self-plagiarism rules (i.e., at least 30% of both the SRC abstract and the other publication is unique).
   That is, any other submission needs to be a minimum of 30% different than this SRC submission.